 Some people worry about having sex after a heart attack.
 Most people can safely return to sexual activity after recovery.
 But talk to your care provider first.
 When you can resume sex may depend on your physical comfort, emotional readiness and previous sexual activity.

 Some heart medications can affect sexual function.
 If you're having problems with sexual dysfunction, talk to your care provider.

 A heart attack usually is diagnosed in an emergency setting.
 However, if you're concerned about your risk of a heart attack, talk to your care provider.
 A cardiovascular risk assessment can be done to determine your level of risk.

 You may be referred to a doctor trained in heart diseases (cardiologist).

 Here's some information to help you prepare for your appointment.

 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
-You might need to fast before a cholesterol test, for example.
+You might need to avoid food or drink for a while before a cholesterol test, for example.